RiftValleySoftware/RVS_Spinner/README.md

 As A [Swift Package](https://swift.org/package-manager/) -

-You can include the Spinner, using the Swift Package Manager, simply by referring to [its GitHub Repository URI](https://github.com/RiftValleySoftware/RVS_Spinner) (git@github.com:RiftValleySoftware/RVS_Spinner.git).
+You can include the Spinner, using the Swift Package Manager, simply by referring to [its GitHub Repository](https://github.com/RiftValleySoftware/RVS_Spinner) URI (SSH: [git@github.com:RiftValleySoftware/RVS_Spinner.git](git@github.com:RiftValleySoftware/RVS_Spinner.git) or HTTPS: [https://github.com/RiftValleySoftware/RVS_Spinner.git](https://github.com/RiftValleySoftware/RVS_Spinner.git)).

+You will then need to import the module, by adding the following to the source files that will be accessing the spinner:

+    import RVS_Spinner

 Using [Carthage](https://github.com/Carthage/Carthage)
 -
 You can install it, using Carthage as your dependency manager.